Shou Sugi Ban, a Japanese tradition

 Charring accentuates the particular texture and appearance of each wood variety, making every board unique.
 And almost any result is possible, from lightly toasted to deep black.
 We can also brush wood before or after charring.
 A stabilizing finish preserves the charred layer and has a maintenance-reducing effect.

-The charred finish can also be applied to other wood varieties upon request, including Accoya and oak.
-We advise using charred oak for interior projects only.
+The Japanese burnt wood finish can also be applied to other wood varieties upon request, including Accoya and oak.
+We advise using charred oak wood for interior projects only.

 Controlled surface burning improves the durability of the wood and produces an attractive charred finish that is harmonious and stylish.
-Another important feature of charred wood is that it is flame retardant, since having already been fire-treated it is less likely to ignite.
-Charred wood is also highly resistant to UV damage.
+Another important feature of black wood is that it is flame retardant, since having already been fire-treated it is less likely to ignite.
+Burnt wood is also highly resistant to insects, mould and UV damage.
 The charred layer retains its colour and develops a beautiful patina over time.

 Exceptional beauty for indoor and outdoor projects